tendermint/tendermint/docs/qa/v034/README.md

 ![mempool-avg](./img/v034_r200c2_mempool_size_avg.png)

-The peaks observed coincide with the moments when some nodes process to round 1 of consensus (see below).
+The peaks observed coincide with the moments when some nodes proceeded beyond the initial round of consensus (see below).

 #### Peers